NeuroTechX/ntx_slack_archive/opportunities.md

  >harris: Thanks for confirming that.
 Do you know anything more about where they're going as a company (besides what on the website) or what the team dynamic is?
 I'll reach out to them directly soon, but just trying to get as much info as I can.

+5/22/2017 2:03 AM

+ **harris** :

+ >I do not recall any info about them which isn't already public.